Cha-Yeonwoo/REMEDI/README.md

-# REMEDI: Representing-ME using D-Id studio
+# REMEDI: REpresenting-ME using D-Id studio

 This project proposes REMEDI, a cascade video generation model that integrates ChatGPT-4, TorToiSe-v2, StyleGAN, and D-ID studio to create personalized self-introduction videos for the metaverse.
 This repo contains all the code needed to run TorToiSe-v2, StyleGAN, ChatGPT-4 API, and D-ID studio API.